-I mean...Have you shopped in a Ralph Lauren store lately?
+I mean, have you been in a Ralph Lauren store lately?

-The customer service level is anything but exceptional.
-And without exceptional service, exceptional merchandise sits.
+The customer service isn't exactly exceptional.
+And without exceptional service, the best merchandise sits.

 Even Ralph Lauren's.

 Why this might lead you to believe retail is dying (but it's not)